 Cyber Monday.
 The beautiful nemesis of Black Friday, the champion of the introvert, the proof that online shopping is better.

 No lines!
-No carnage!
+No fighting people for the best deals!
 No Karens!

 It’s safe to say that Cyber Monday, no matter how low in price those Black Friday deals might drop, is by far the superior shopping holiday.